 Gastric sleeve surgery, also known as Vertical Sleeve Gastrectomy (VSG), is a life-changing procedure for obese individuals seeking a fast and permanent weight loss solution.
-The pre-op diet involves eating healthy, macronutrient-rich foods that prepare your body for surgery and makes it easier and safer for the bariatric surgeon to operate.
+The pre-op diet involves eating healthy, macronutrient-rich foods that prepare your body for surgery, making it easier and safer for the bariatric surgeon to operate.

-The final preparation before undergoing gastric sleeve surgery is the two-day liquid-only diet, which is called the clear liquid “liver-shrinking” diet.
 Options are limited during this period as they typically consist of broths, non-caffeinated (zero-calorie) drinks, sugar-free Jello or popsicles, and water.
-Patients should avoid consuming carbonated beverages milk or alcohol.
+Patients should avoid consuming carbonated beverages, milk, or alcohol.
 Coffee/tea (decaf) should be limited to a maximum of 2 cups a day with no cream and sugar-free sweetener (Splenda).

-To better survive and thrive during this difficult phase, you should know all of the approved clear liquids that you can have and the things you should avoid.
-Here are the Do’s and Don’ts:
+To better survive and thrive during this challenging phase, you should know all of the approved clear liquids you can have and what you should avoid.
+Here are the Dos and Don’ts: